Home Compare OTIS vs SCHP.SW

 Otis Worldwide vs Schindler Holding: Which Stock Looks Stronger in 2026?

-Otis Worldwide holds the cleaner structural position, with the lead spread across profitability and valuation.
+Otis Worldwide holds the cleaner structural position, with the lead spread across growth and profitability.
 Schindler does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON